tvlgiao/bc-addons-docs/docs/sell-by-pack.md

 Replace `YOURDOMAIN` by your store's domain name.

+## Edit product

-2. Edit your product, add a custom field with name = **Pack** and value is the number of pieces you sell per pack:
+Edit your product, add a custom field with name = **Step** and value is the number of items sell per pack:

 ![edit-custom-field-sell-by-pack](img/edit-custom-field-sell-by-pack.png)

+Update **Minimum Purchase Quantity** to be equal the number of items sell per pack.

-## Configuration
+## Settings

-Below are available configuration variables and the default values:
+Available settings and default values are listed below:

 **Basic Settings:**